-Visitors, whether simply passing through or staying for awhile, help put dollars in merchants’ cash drawers, employees’ checks and, eventually, county and city coffers.
+Visitors, whether simply passing through or staying for awhile, help build up the county’s economy, putting dollars in merchants’ cash drawers and, eventually, county and city coffers.

-Also, the sheer enjoyment tourists experience while visiting our coast is a reminder of the beautiful place in which we live — and which residents often take for granted.
+Also, the sheer enjoyment these tourists take in visiting the coast is a reminder of what a beautiful place we live in — and often take for granted.

-So next time you encounter a visitor, ask them what they think of our area.
-Chances are you’ll like what you hear and feel a little prouder of living in such a special place.
+So next time you talk with a visitor, ask them what they think of our area.
+Chances are you’ll like what you hear and feel a little prouder of living of in such a special place.

 If this still doesn’t help your angst about tourists, just remember: Come September, we’ll have the beaches, rivers and roads all to ourselves.